2b9sa2owa/contributions/README.md

 > This tool is meant for educational, fun, or aesthetic purposes only.
 > Avoid using it to misrepresent your actual contributions.

+## Credits & License

+- Code inspiration and logic adapted from **Harsh Mehta** [fenrir2608/goGreen](https://github.com/fenrir2608/goGreen/tree/main)
+- Feel free to use my code and ask me any questions, just drop any suugestions or merge requests etc to this branch and I will look at it when I have a moment.

 ## Other links

 - [YouTube Video](https://www.youtube.com/watch?v=LlkcvvGbs9I)